bkw777/REXCPM_UPS/README.md

 System bus interface board for [REXCPM](https://bitchin100.com/wiki/index.php?title=REXCPM) with on-board batteries.

 * Provides an on-board battery to preserve the contents of the REXCPM while not installed in a computer, or after the computers memory battery dies, or when the memory power switch is turned off.
-* Allows using REXCPM on model 102 and 200 without modifying the computer.
+* Allows using REXCPM on model 102 without modifying the computer.

 REXCPM is a purely volatile SRAM device, which acts like all 3 of ROM and RAM and DISK.
 It holds a lot of virtual firmware, rom images, ram image backups, live/working ram, and a disk image for CP/M which holds up to 4 MB of your programs and data, all only in volatile ram.